mgoold/linear_algebra_notes/linear_algebra_content_3.md

 ### Introduction

-* Singular Value Decomposition, or SVD , can be applied to any matrix.
+* Singular Value Decomposition, or SVD , **can be applied to ANY matrix whatsoever** (whereas eigendecomposition requires a square matrix of full rank).
 * Recall that a matrix A can be decomposed into these forms:
-  * $A\text{ = }Q\Lambda{}Q^T$
+  * $A\text{ = }Q\Lambda{}Q^T$ , where Q is a matrix of orthogonal unit vectors.
-  * $A\text{ = }S\Lambda{}S^{-1}$
+  * $A\text{ = }S\Lambda{}S^{-1}$ , where S is a symmetric matrix.
-* SVD uses symmetric positive definite matrices, which are critical because their eigenvectors were orthogonal due to their symmetry, which means that they can be used to produce an orthogonal matrix Q.  Because these matrices are positive definite, the Lambda will be postive.
-When the matrix to be decomposed in SVD is symmetric positive definite, we can use the same matrix on both sides of the Lambda diagonal matrix (because of symmetry) for SVD as shown in the equation $A\text{ = }Q\Lambda{}Q^T$.
-The equation $A\text{ = }S\Lambda{}S^{-1}$ by contrast is usually not useful because the eigenvector matrix is usually not orthogonal.
+* SVD uses symmetric positive definite matrices, which are critical because their eigenvectors were orthogonal due to their symmetry, which means that they can be used to produce an orthogonal matrix Q.  Because these matrices are positive definite, the $\Lambda$ will be positive.
+  * When the matrix to be decomposed in SVD is symmetric positive definite, we can use the same matrix Q on both sides of the Lambda diagonal matrix (because of symmetry) for SVD as shown in the equation $A\text{ = }Q\Lambda{}Q^T$.
+We don't need a different matrix U and V on left and right sides, as will be shown in the SVD process below.
+  * The equation $A\text{ = }S\Lambda{}S^{-1}$ (S is a "symmetric matrix") by contrast is usually not useful, because the eigenvector matrix is usually not orthogonal.  --This situation will not be used for SVD.
+What we want instead is **"orthogonal times diagonal times orthogonal"**.

-When we do singular value decomposition, were are looking for orthogonal vectors that remain orthogonal when taken from the row space to the column spaces (i.e. when A operates on x).
-That is, we are looking for a matrix of vectors multiplied by A that will
+When we do singular value decomposition, were are looking for an orthogonal basis that remains orthogonal when taken from the row space to the column spaces (i.e. when A operates on x).
+That is, we are looking for a matrix of vectors multiplied by A that remain orthogonal to each other and do not change direction (though they may change extent or reverse direction).
+We can easily find the orthogonal basis of a row space using the Graham-Scmidt process.
+However, finding an orthogonal basis in the row space is no guarantee that the same vectors will be an orthogonal basis in the column space.

+So far we've not discussed the nullspace (of the rows) in the discussion.
+Nullspaces do not present a problem; they will show up on the diagonal of sigma.
+The difficulty is to find the orthogonal basis in R(A) Rn that remains orthogonal in C(A) Rm.

+Say that the orthogonal vectors in C(A) are "vs".
+We can consider this orthogonal relationship from R(A) to C(A) as

+$$
+A
+\left[
+\begin{matrix}
+\vdots & \vdots & \ldots & \vdots \\
+v_1 & v_2 & \ldots & v_r \\
+\vdots & \vdots & \ldots & \vdots \\
+\end{matrix}
+\right]
+$$

+.
+Notice that the vectors are up to $v_r$ , the basis of A, rather than $v_n$ .
+This is in keeping with the assertion that SVD works on any matrix, including those where r < n .

+In this construal, A is multiplying each vector in turn.

+We can construe the vectors v in V as unit vectors u in an orthormal matrix U.  Further, when we contextualize this vector u in the equation $Ax\text{ = }\lambda{x}$ , we can change Ax to Av as shown above and we can change $\lambda$ to $\sigma$ to denote this new orthonormal relationship.
+The updated formula is then $\sigma_1u_1\text{ = }Av_1$ .
+Implicitly, sigma is arranged in such a way (e.g. a diagonal matrix) that it can multiply a vector u just as A does v.
+This is done for each vector in A in turn, so for example $\sigma_2u_2\text{ = }Av_2$ .

+Note that because U and V are orthonormal, they are **square, orthogonal** matrices.
+This is important below.

+If we express these processes fully in a matrix equation, we have AV = $U\Sigma$ , where V is the matrix of orthogonal vectors in A's rowspace, and U is the matrix of orthogonal vectors in A's columnspace, and Sigma is the diagonal matrix of sigma values.
+Again, our goal is to find an orthogonal basis in the rowspace of A that will still be an orthogonal basis in the column space of U , so that we've sort of diagonalized (aka decomposed) the matrix into its orthogonal and multiplier (sigma) parts.
+Note that V can be thought of as a matrix on the left that facilitates the diagonalization of A represented on the right.
+Note also that although the bases are said to be orthogonal on both sides of the equation, the differing letters V and U connote that they are *not necessarily identical.*  If the matrix were *orthonormal* on both sides, when we could have just one letter/matrix "Q" in this equation.

 ### Motivation and Meaning of "Singular Values"